AdamJamiu/react-app/README.md

 # react-app
-Clone the repo to your machine npm cd my-app run ' npm start ' to start the live server
+Clone the repo to your machine npm cd my-app run ' npm start ' to start the live server.